UUÂãÁÄÖ±²¥

 imgtext

-From 6 April 2024, self-employed people with profits above the small profit threshold of £6,725 are not be required to pay Class 2 NIC but still have access to contributory state benefits including the state pension.
+From 6 April 2024, self-employed people with profits above the small profit threshold are not be required to pay Class 2 NIC but still have access to contributory state benefits including the state pension.

-The option to voluntarily pay Class 2 NIC where profit levels are below £6,725 is available in order to allow self-employed people to obtain NIC credits and the rate remains at the weekly rate of £3.45 for 2024/25.
+The option to voluntarily pay Class 2 NIC where profit levels are below the small profit threshold of £6,845 is available in order to allow self-employed people to obtain NIC credits and the rate is a weekly rate of £3.50 for 2025/26 (£3.45 for 2024/25).

 The commentary below therefore applies up to 5 April 2024 and to those wishing to voluntarily pay Class 2 NIC.